SSSD/sssd.io/src/design-pages/passkey_kerberos.rst

 * The passkey returns the assertion data, which also is returned by the passkey_child.

 * The PAM responder fills the pre-authentication with the assertion data.
-If the credential is discoverable, then the ``userId`` is included in the assertion data.
 The PAM responder checks if it matches with the one stored in the LDAP attribute, and it fails if they don't match.

 * libkrb5 send another AS-REQ but this time with the assertion in the pre-authentication.